777arc/textbook/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PySDR: Learn SDR and DSP with Python and GNU Radio
+PySDR: A Guide to SDR and DSP using Python
 ==================================================

 by `Dr. Marc Lichtman <https://www.cs.umd.edu/people/sdr/>`_